-"audio description" is a commentary that gives audiences who are blind or vision impaired a verbal description of what is happening on the screen at any given moment.
+"audio description" means a commentary that gives audiences who are vision-impaired a verbal description of what is happening on the screen at any given moment.
 It is provided as an aid to the understanding and enjoyment of the programme.
 The technique uses a second sound track that gives a description of the programme content and the on-screen action.

 "audiovisual commercial communication" means a commercial communication consisting of images with or without sound which are designed to promote, directly or indirectly, the goods, services or image of a natural or legal person pursuing an economic activity; such images accompany, or are included in, a programme or user-generated video in return for payment or for similar consideration or for self-promotional purposes.
+Forms of audiovisual commercial communication include, inter alia, television advertising, sponsorship, teleshopping and product placement.

-"audiovisual media service" means
+"audiovisual media service" means:

-- i) a service as defined by Articles 56 and 57 of the Treaty on the Functioning of the European Union, where the principal purpose of the service or a dissociable section thereof is devoted to providing programmes, under the editorial responsibility of a media service provider, to the general public, in order to inform, entertain or educate, by means of electronic communications networks within the meaning of point (a) of Article 2 of Directive 2002/21/EC; such an audiovisual media service is either a television broadcast or an ondemand audiovisual media service. - (ii) audiovisual commercial communication.
+- (a) a service, within the meaning of Articles 56 and 57 of the Treaty on the Functioning of the European Union, where - - (i) the principal purpose of the service is devoted to, or - (ii) the principal purpose of a dissociable section of the service is devoted to, providing audiovisual programmes, by electronic communications networks, to the general public, under the editorial responsibility of the provider of the service, in order to inform, entertain or educate, or

+(b) an audiovisual commercial communication.